Bilaspur State (1950–1954): Disestablishment

-After 'The Himachal Pradesh and Bilaspur (New State) Act, 1954' was passed by an act of Parliament Bilaspur State was dissolved on 1 July 1954 and incorporated into the State of Himachal Pradesh as Bilaspur district, with an area of 106,848 hectares.
+After The Himachal Pradesh and Bilaspur (New State) Act, 1954 was passed by an act of Parliament, the state was dissolved on 1 July 1954, and incorporated as Bilaspur district of Himachal Pradesh.

-Himachal Pradesh State was another part-C state under a Lt.
-Governor.
+Himachal Pradesh state was another part-C state.
 Initially it had a 36-member Legislative Assembly and the first elections to the Assembly had been held in 1952.
 In 1954, when Bilaspur was merged with Himachal Pradesh, the strength of its Assembly was raised to 41.